argenthand/thesilverhand.blog/src/articles/xstate-intro.md

 And voilà!
 My toggle works as expected.
 That was fun!
 When I was first learned XState back in 2022, I built a similar toggle switch using XState v4 and React Native. v5 was released in December last year with some breaking changes, so I took this opportunity to learn about it and document my experience.

+## Further Optimizations
+There is one more thing I could do to make the machine drive the entire logic of my component.
+The `saveToggleState` function can be moved into the machine, along with the form submission.
+I'm going to leave this as an exercise to you if you're interested.
+I've barely scratched the surface of what XState can do.
+Over the past 2 years, I've built some pretty complex flows for React and React Native using XState v4.
+It's an insanely powerful tool, and my favourite library in the JavaScript ecosystem.
+I'd love to hear from you if you build something using XState!